OpenAI Daybreak Turns Codex Into Enterprise Security

 Step 3: Patch Proposals for Human Review

 Validated findings come with suggested patches.
 The agent creates fixes designed to match the repo's existing coding patterns so the changes don't stand out as foreign - a common failure mode for auto-patching tools that propose generic sanitization functions into a codebase that already has a preferred approach.
 Developers approve and push patches from the Codex interface directly.
+OpenAI is explicit that this is not autonomous remediation: every change requires human review before merge.

 The Three Model Tiers